REYNATIS

 - 100 % negative mentions

-The game's optimization reflects its origins on the Nintendo Switch, resulting in outdated visuals that impact the overall experience.
-While the performance is generally stable, the ambitious story suffers from rushed character arcs and emotional scenes, diminishing their impact despite strong voice acting.
+The game's optimization reflects its origins on the Nintendo Switch, resulting in outdated visuals that may hinder the emotional impact of the story and character arcs.
+While the performance is generally better on more powerful systems, the ambitious narrative feels rushed and undercut by the flat graphics, despite strong voice acting.

 “The development of this started with the Nintendo Switch version, which explains the outdated visuals, but this is a practice I’m in favor of because versions from more powerful systems are guaranteed to have better framerate and performance.”